informal salons, conversation and fellowship

 Our first salon, on the topic "What Happens When We Die?", was held July 17, 2016.
 It was a wonderful time of conversation and learning from a variety of different perspectives.

 In August 2016 we discussed the topic "Show Me The Money: the role and meaning of wealth in our spiritual life."

 In November 2016 we discussed "Celebrations" in our faiths, including hearing about several lesser-known traditions and rituals from different communities.

 In March 2017, we heard from a panel about issues of gender and gender equality in our faith traditions, and discussed how we can be part of empowering gender equality together.

-Our next gathering will be Sunday, May 21, from 2-4pm on the topic of Sacred Earth--discussing our relationship to nature, and our spiritual connection to caring for the environment.
-Our speaker will be Raul Zavaleta, sun dancer and medicine man.
-The location is TBA, as Raul has requested a place where we can go outside for at least a portion of the program, learning through experience as well as conversation.
+In May 2017, we discussed the topic of Sacred Earth--discussing our relationship to nature, and our spiritual connection to caring for the environment.
+Our speaker was be Raul Zavaleta, sun dancer and medicine man.

-Join us as we learn from each other and share our thoughts and faith traditions, as well as to enjoy some conversation and light refreshments, building bridges in our community.
+On October 24, 2018, we discussed Service and learned from each other and shared our thoughts and faith traditions, as well as to enjoyed some conversation and light refreshments, building bridges in our community.